Ali Murtopo

 Ali Murtopo (23 September 1924 – 15 May 1984) was a prominent Indonesian general and political figure during the first half of General Suharto's New Order regime.

 Early life

 Ali Murtopo was born on 23 September 1924 in Kebumen, Central Java and received his education in Central Java and West Java.
 He met his wife, Wastoeti, in Yogyakarta and they were married in May 1956.

 Military career

+Born in Blora 23 September 1924, Ali Murtopo spent his education in Meer Uitgebreid Lager Onderwijs.
 As a teenager, Ali joined Hizbullah but would eventually join the Indonesian military.
 During the Indonesian National Revolution, Ali became a staff member in a brigade led by Ahmad Yani.

-In 1952, Ali became a company Commander in Ahmad Yani's Banteng Raiders, an elite group of soldiers formed to chase away the remnants of the Darul Islam movement.
+However, somewhat different versions of the past of Ali came from general Sumitro, and Wadyono, 17th Regiment of TKR army commander.
+Both of them testified that Ali Murtopo originally is a member of NEFIS agent who worked for Dutch: